nancyygl/Nancy_YL/README.md

 <!-- Add your details -->

-I am __Kumar Vishwesh__, a seasoned data scientist with ~7 years of progressive experience in artificial intelligence.
-I have contributed as an AI product developer (R&D unit) and been AI consultant for top-notch clients in their AI journey.
-I am involved in comprehensive development, design & analysis of AI algorithms to build analytical solutions, while facilitating and leading data science teams.
+I am __Nancy__, a seasoned system analyst with ~10 years of progressive experience in system development.
+I am involved in software development, design & analysis in banking and finance industry to build computerised banking solutions.

 <!-- Add link to the sections -->